tanmayi2/foodwell/README.md

 ## 🏫 Our Origin Story: College Student Meal Prep Hell

 **The Problem We Lived:**
-- Standing in grocery aisles with a recipe, realizing half the ingredients aren't available
+- Standing in grocery aisles with a recipe, trying and struggling to plan out the week
 - Buying ingredients for one recipe, then having random leftovers go bad
 - Spending 2+ hours every Sunday planning meals, making lists, and visiting multiple stores
 - Choosing between eating healthy and staying within a tight budget